(631) 726-8466 Information

 Satellite diagnostic services are also located in East Hampton and Hampton Bays.

 The Ellen Hermanson Breast Center is fortunate to have the technology necessary for early detection and treatment:

-- Full-Field Digital Mammography – The best screening tool for the early detection of breast abnormalities
+- Digital Mammography with Tomosynthesis (3D Mammography) – The best screening tool for the early detection of breast abnormalities

 - High-Resolution Ultrasound – Used in conjunction with a palpable mass or questionable mammography to complete the diagnosis

 - Breast MRI – Our technology uses the latest software available

 - Ultrasound guided biopsies – Minimally invasive, used diagnostically in cases of a positive or suspicious finding

 - Stereotactic Biopsy – Used diagnostically in the case of a positive or suspicious finding